 “Willow bark and charcoals will dry and mattify the skin, remove some of the surface oils in the pores, and act as a mild exfoliant and pore cleaner,” explains Dr. Shainhouse.
 “All of these effects will make the pores appear smaller.”

 Additionally, applying a primer under your bb cream will help create a smooth base and diminish the appearance of your pores, says Shainhouse.
 She recommends a silicone or dimethicone-based primer, such as Banila Co Prime Primer Classic.
 You can also dab away oil throughout the day with blotting tissues, and wear a finishing powder.
-We like Son & Park’s Flawless Pore Pack.
+We like Son & Park’s Flawless Pore Pact.

 Finally, Shainhouse says you should apply a topical retinoid in the evenings.